Output Method for Revenue Recognition: A Guide

 The input method is your best bet for contracts where the final deliverable is intangible or difficult to quantify.
 It’s often used when it's hard to see or measure the actual outputs, which is common in many service-based agreements.
 For example, consider long-term consulting engagements, complex research and development projects, or architectural design services.
 In these scenarios, the value is delivered continuously through expertise and labor, not in neat, measurable packages.
 The input method allows you to recognize revenue in a way that reflects the ongoing effort and resources you’re dedicating to fulfilling your contractual promise to the customer.

-Key Industry and Project Factors
+Industry and Project Factors to Consider

 Certain industries naturally lean toward the input method because of the nature of their work.
 Professional services firms—like law, accounting, and management consulting—are prime examples.
 This method works best when the resources you use directly show how much work you've done, such as in a consulting job that charges by the hour.
 The same logic applies to many construction projects where revenue is recognized based on costs incurred to date.
 The critical factor is a direct correlation between the inputs (e.g., labor hours, materials consumed) and the progress made in transferring control of the asset or service to the customer.